bitfocus/companion-satellite/README.md

 ## Getting started

-You can find installers on the [releases](https://github.com/bitfocus/companion-satellite/releases) page
+You can find installers on the [BitFocus website](https://user.bitfocus.io/download)

 ### Raspberry Pi